Spotify Bets Big on Podcasting to Power Battle Against Apple

 To contact the reporter on this story: Lucas Shaw in Los Angeles at lshaw31@bloomberg.net

-To contact the editors responsible for this story: Nick Turner at nturner7@bloomberg.net, John J. Edwards III, Thomas Pfeiffer
+To contact the editors responsible for this story: Nick Turner at nturner7@bloomberg.net, John J. Edwards III, Molly Schuetz

 For more articles like this, please visit us at bloomberg.com